 Insurance goes beyond your motorcycle policy.
 A motorcycle policy may cover your bike and the property damage from the crash.
 But does it cover the damage done to YOU in the event of an accident?

 How much money will it take to transition from a life with you to a life without you?
 That’s what you want to aim for when you buy life insurance.
-The number, in case you’re wondering, is “a lot.”
+In case you’re wondering, the number is “a lot.”

-Sometimes motorcycle accidents are gentle.
+Sometimes, motorcycle accidents are gentle.
 Many people walk away from a crash, but a lot of people don’t.
-A simple low-side motorcycle crash with lots of run-off rarely results in injury or even property damage beyond the rider’s gear and bike.
+A simple low-side motorcycle crash with lots of run-off rarely results in injury or property damage beyond the rider’s gear and bike.

 What to Do During a Motorcycle Crash